 You can use mark schemes to mark your own work, obviously.
 However, there are other things you can do:

 Examiners’ reports are written by principal examiners (basically the lead examiners) to reflect on the ways students responded to the exams in a particular series.
 They try to comment on every question, include strengths and weaknesses and sometimes include examples from student responses.

-You can use examiners’ reports to help direct what you either need to focus on or thinking about skills the examiners are looking for.
+You can use examiners’ reports to help direct what you need to focus on, or to think about skills the examiners are looking for.
 You could:

 This section contains assessment materials (exam papers, mark schemes and sometimes exemplars) that were written before anybody had sat the exams.
 They were designed to show how the exams would be set out and what kind of work we might expect from students in response.